 About Samara Klar

-Samara Klar studies how individuals' identities -- the groups, roles, and associations with which they identify -- influence their political attitudes and behavior.
-She uses experimental methods (in and outside the lab), survey analyses, and other statistical tools to learn about the political consequences of our multiple and, at times, conflicting identities.
+Samara Klar studies how individuals' personal identities and social surroundings influence their political attitudes and behavior.
+She uses experimental methods (in and outside the lab), survey analyses, and other statistical tools.

-Her work has been supported by numerous grants, including funding from the National Science Foundation, and she has published in journals including the American Journal of Political Science, The Journal of Politics, Public Opinion Quarterly, Political Psychology, Politics, Groups, & Identities, and Social Science Quarterly.
+Her research has been supported by numerous grants, including funding from the National Science Foundation, and she has published her work in over a dozen journals including the American Journal of Political Science, The Journal of Politics, Public Opinion Quarterly, and Political Psychology.

 Ph.D.
 Political Science, Northwestern University (2013)